Home

 Office: 314 SHL

 The Derin Precipitation Lab advances the quantitative understanding of precipitation and hydrologic hazards across scales and environments.
-We develop physically grounded and data-driven approaches that connect remote sensing (satellite and radar) with numerical modeling and stochastic methods to improve how precipitation is represented in science and in decision-relevant applications.
-A cornerstone of the lab is radar-based QPE—from retrieval and quality control to uncertainty characterization and hydrologic applications.
-We also focus on precipitation uncertainty and extremes and develop scalable ensemble tools, including stochastic downscaling of subseasonal-to-seasonal (S2S) precipitation forecasts and data-driven emulators of convective hazards.
+To improve how precipitation is represented in science and in decision-relevant applications, we as a group develop physically grounded and data-driven approaches which connects remote sensing (satellite and radar) with numerical modeling and stochastic methods.
+Radar-based quantitative precipitation estimation (QPE) is a cornerstone of our group, we focus from retrieval to quality control to uncertainty characterization and hydrologic applications.
+Derin Precipitation Lab also focuses on precipitation uncertainty and extremes to develop scalable ensemble tools which includes stochastic downscaling of quantitative precipitation forecasts (QPF) and data-driven emulators of convective hazards.

 We bridge precipitation science and real-world hydrologic needs—advancing radar QPE, uncertainty-aware extremes, and scalable ensembles for flood and infrastructure-relevant decisions.